veebch/ir-see/README.md

 [![Instagram](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/v_e_e_b/)

-#  Night Sight - More than your eye can see
+#  Night Sight - More than your eyes can see

 How to make Infrared (**IR**) photos and video with a 12 Megapixel Raspberry Pi **Camera Module 3 (NoIR)**.
 Adding an IR light source makes this into a **'HD night vision'** camera.
 It is possible to get 4K video from the camera, but the frame rate is slow.